pirate-baby/lock-nessie/README.md

 # Lock Nessie

-Quickly and simply add OpenID auth to your Iceberg Nessie stack
+Quickly and simply add OpenID auth to your Iceberg Nessie stack.

+# Installation
+- `pip install locknessie`
+- `uv add locknessie`

+OpenID auth requires a server that can facilitiate the login flow, and a client that can store (and re-request as needed) the resulting bearer token once that flow has been completed. `lock-nessie` provides both of those for nessie-compatible Iceberg REST clients.

 # Server
 This component facilitiates your OpenID Oauth2 login flow.